chaintuts-showcase/entropal/README.md

 * Enter your wordlist selection (defaults to Heartsucker wordlist)
 * Enter each roll as an integer number
 * Final word and entropy data will be shown once enough entropy is collected

+### Adafruit M4 Microcontroller Usage
+* Enter each roll via the matrix keypad, then press #
+* Final word and entropy data will be shown once enough entropy is collected
+* Press # to collect entropy for another word